 With no cross-linking compound present in Profhilo, how does it stabilise its HA?
 It uses a patented NAHYCO Hybrid technology to create new hydrogen bonds, after breaking its natural bonds, forming hybrid cooperative complexes, which are very stable.

-Profhilo is technically not a dermal filler, but a product of its own kind because of the lack of using BDDE to bind the HA.
+Profhilo is technically not a dermal filler.
+It is a product of its own kind because of the absence of BDDE to bind the HA.

 How long does Profhilo treatment last?

-Profhilo is known to be more compatible with the body as compared to dermal filler treatments because of the lack of BDDE.
+Profhilo is known to be more compatible with the body as compared to regular HA dermal fillers because of the lack of BDDE.

 Although one treatment of Profhilo can last few 6 to 9 months, doctors recommend a course of 2 sessions 4 weeks apart, followed by a repeat of two sessions every 6 months for maintenance.
 Studies have shown that anti-ageing results can last for as long as 12 to 18 months, but results may differ from person to person.